vvenla/trumponator/files/Report.md

 ##### Tweets

-In the graph the Number of tweets yearly and monthly show that tweet amounts of Trump has decreased slowly during presidency period.
+In the graph the Number of tweets yearly and monthly show that tweet amounts of Trump has decreased during presidency period.

 <figure><img src=https://github.com/vvenla/trumponator/raw/master/files/pictures/ave_tweets.PNG><figcaption>Number of tweets yearly and monthly</figcaption></figure>
 <br/>